 Some types of leukemia have cells with an abnormal number of chromosomes (instead of the usual 46) – they may be missing some chromosomes or have extra copies of some.
 This can also affect a patient’s outlook.
-For example, chemotherapy is more likely to work in cases of ALL where the cells have more than 50 chromosomes and is less likely to be effective if the cells have fewer than 46 chromosomes.
+For example, in ALL, chemotherapy is more likely to work if the cells have more than 50 chromosomes and is less likely to work if the cells have fewer than 46 chromosomes.

 Cytogenetic testing usually takes about 2 to 3 weeks because the leukemia cells must grow in lab dishes for a couple of weeks before their chromosomes are ready to be looked at under the microscope.